ctsit/PyUtils/.github/PULL_REQUEST_TEMPLATE.md

 All of these should have a check by them.
 Any exception requires an explanation.

+* [ ] I have added docstrings with details on keyword arguments to new functions following the convention detailed in https://peps.python.org/pep-0257/#multi-line-docstrings.
+* [ ] I have added type hinting to new function parameters.
 * [ ] I matched the style of the existing code.
 * [ ] I added and updated any relevant documentation (inline, `README`, `CHANGELOG`, and such).
 * [ ] I used Python's type hinting.